 One of the biggest challenges every traveler faces is packing.
 Whether you’re a chronic over-packer or try to get by with as little as possible, you’ve gotta get creative with your available luggage space.
 These tips and packing strategies will help you make the most of every bit of packing space in your suitcase, backpack, or duffel.

-Whatever the case, every person going on vacation can benefit from learning these packing strategies.
-They’ll help you stay organized, keep your bag count low, and leave more room for souvenirs.
+No matter what kind of luggage you have, or whether you travel for work or pleasure, everyone will benefit from knowing these packing strategies.
+They’ll help you stay organized, keep your bag count low at the airport, and leave more room for souvenirs.

 First things first: You gotta be realistic about what you can and can’t take with you.
 The best way to increase space in your luggage is to limit how much you bring on your trip.
 Obvious, right?
 But this is a lot harder than it sounds.

 Try to avoid anything that falls under the “just in case” category.
 For example, if you’re going to Mexico to hang out on the beach every day, you probably won’t touch that pair of jeans you’re thinking about packing.

 Make a list of all the things you’ll be doing on your trip and which clothing items you’ll need for each day and/or activity.
 Looking at suggested packing lists online for specific destinations or activities can be helpful, too.

 If you feel like you have to pack a different outfit for every day of your trip because your clothes will get dirty, you’re not thinking like a minimalist packer.
 Washing some of your clothes on your trip can save you a ton of space.

 You don’t need a hotel or rental unit with a washer and dryer to wash your clothes.
 While those are the most thorough options, a bathtub or sink will do just fine.
 Bring some travel laundry soap that you can use anywhere and wash soiled items in the evening so they have all night to dry in your room.